ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 Evidently, this approach *sucks*.

 <div class="info box">
-    The tedium of doing the chart by hand teaches us a valuable lesson in programming: **Don't Repeat Yourself** (DRY).
+    The tedium of doing the chart by hand teaches us a valuable lesson in programming: <strong>Don't Repeat Yourself</strong> (DRY).
 </div>

 <h3 id="programmatically">Coding a Chart Programmatically, the Clever Way</h3>